kelele0225/libvmod-redirect/README.rst

         import rewrite;

         sub vcl_recv {
-                //
+                //redirect to my hp
                 error(rewrite.location(302,"http://xcir.net/"));
         }

 HISTORY
 =======

-This manual page was released as part of the libvmod-example package, demonstrating how to create an out-of-tree Varnish vmod.

-File layout and configuration based on libvmod-example.
+Version 0.1: Initial version.

 COPYRIGHT
 =========

-This document is licensed under the same license as the libvmod-example project.
+This document is licensed under the same license as the libvmod-rewrite project.
 See LICENSE for details.

 * Copyright (c) 2012 Syohei Tanaka(@xcir)

+File layout and configuration based on libvmod-example:
+* Copyright (c) 2011 Varnish Software AS